JanuariNoorbudiPrasetiyo/litchfieldcampus/README.md

 * PHP v8.2

 # Setup
-just downdload the source code and open it with VS code (or any code editor).
+Just download the source code and open it with VS code (or any code editor).